 along which vessels of all kinds can tie up prior to loading or unloading whatever cargoes a Pulp or Gangster scenario might involve.
 It comes with an optional and equal length of "night water" textures to lay down in front, though builders

-it is the property of equally new Uranium which has recently opened an office here.
+it is the property of the company which has recently opened an office here.
 With ambitious plans to dominate the shipping industry along the coast--if not the world--its owners, ship captains, crews, and longshoremen aggressively

 compete with any and all others, but particularly Stromberg.
 Rivalry extends to brawls between employees of both companies, and even claims of sabotage.
 While owning a growing fleet of its own freighters, Uranium seems willing to do business